According to the Terms of Service, a merchant must be a legal entity in order to work on Joom.

 All merchants must follow the principle of fair competition.
 This means merchants are prohibited from brushing, creating duplicate accounts, etc.

 Merchants that violate Joom’s rules will be subject to penalties, such as removal of products, temporary bans on accounts lasting three days to one month, or permanent bans, depending on the severity of the violation.
 To find out more, please visit the article Platform Rule Violation and Penalty.

-The take-rate on Joom depends on the category of the product, usually 5% or 15%.
-In any case, the specific take-rate of any product can be found on the product page.
-To find out more, check out the article Take-rate of the Platform.
+The take rate on Joom depends on the category of the product, usually 5% or 15%.
+In any case, the specific take rate of any product can be found on the product page.
+To find out more, check out the article Take Rate Policy on Joom.

-According to bank and other financial institution requirements, payments may be transferred only to company accounts.
+According to bank and other financial institution requirements, payouts may be transferred only to company accounts.
 In other words, personal accounts are prohibited.

-Joom transfers payments to merchants two times per month.
-Some merchants' payment period are longer, another's' payment period are shorter.
-The period of payment delay depends on merchant performance (two weeks minimum).
-More information about payment rules can be found in the article Invoices and Payment.
+Joom transfers payouts to merchants two times per month.
+Some merchants' payout period is longer, another's payout period is shorter.
+The period of payout delay depends on store performance (two weeks minimum).
+More information about payout rules can be found in the article Invoices on Joom.

 Products previously approved may have to undergo moderation again if requirements for products change.